puma/puma/docs/fork_worker.md

    This command can potentially improve memory utilization in large or complex applications that don't fully pre-initialize on startup, because the re-forked workers can share copy-on-write memory with a worker that has been running for a while and serving requests.

    You can trigger a refork by sending the cluster the `SIGURG` signal or running the `pumactl refork` command at any time.
 A refork will also automatically trigger once, after a certain number of requests have been processed by worker 0 (default 1000).
-To configure the number of requests before the auto-refork, pass a positive integer argument to `fork_workers` (e.g., `fork_workers 1000`), or `0` to disable.
+To configure the number of requests before the auto-refork, pass a positive integer argument to `fork_worker` (e.g., `fork_worker 1000`), or `0` to disable.

 ### Limitations